lynnlangit/gcp-for-bioinformatics/README.md

 # GCP for Bioinformatics
-This repository contains information about Google Cloud Platform essentials for Bioinformatics Researchers.
+This repository contains information about Google Cloud Platform services.
+This guidance is tailored for bioinformatics researchers who are new to working with GCP.
+This includes work my team has done with the following groups and organizations:

+1) The Broad Institute in Cambridge, MA - [link](https://www.broadinstitute.org)
+2) CSIRO Bioinformatics in Sydney, Australia - [link](https://bioinformatics.csiro.au/)
+3) Nextflow.io team in Barcelona, Spain - [link](https://www.nextflow.io/about-us.html)
+4) EMBL-EBI in Cambridge, UK - [link](https://www.ebi.ac.uk/)

 Below is a quick reference with links to answer to commonly-asked questions.